Frequently Asked Questions

 Build Appointment Reminders with RedwoodJS and Twilio SMS

-By the end of this tutorial, you will have a functional RedwoodJS application capable of:
+By the end of this RedwoodJS SMS tutorial, you'll have a production-ready application that can:

-This guide assumes you have a basic understanding of JavaScript, Node.js, React, GraphQL, and database concepts.
+This guide assumes you understand JavaScript, Node.js, React, GraphQL, and database concepts.

-Goal: Build a full-stack application where users can manage appointments, and the system automatically schedules and sends SMS reminders a configurable amount of time before the appointment.
+Goal: Build a full-stack appointment reminder application where you manage appointments through a modern GraphQL API, and your system automatically schedules and sends SMS reminders at a configurable time before each appointment.

 Technologies: